infracost/infracost-orb/README.md

 ### `show_skipped`

-**Optional** Show unsupported resources, some of which might be free, at the bottom of the Infracost output (default is false).
+**Optional** Show unsupported resources, some of which might be free, at the bottom of the Infracost output (use a string value, either "true" or "false", default is "false").

 ### `post_condition`